oasis-tcs/openc2-jadn/jadn-v1.1.md

 * The length of an Array, ArrayOf or Record instance MUST not include null values after the last non-null value.
 * Two Array, ArrayOf or Record instances that differ only in the number of trailing nulls MUST compare as equal.

-As described in Table 3-1, JADN structured types define if their members are *Ordered* and/or *Unique*.
+As described in Table 3-1, JADN compound types define if their members are *Ordered* and/or *Unique*.
 They also distinguish between homogeneous collections where all members have the same type and heterogeneous collections where each member has a specified type.
 For homogeneous collections JADN uses the single "ArrayOf" type with a *set*, *unique* or *unordered*